google/TensorNetwork/README.md

 ```

 ## Different backend support.
-Currently, we support Tensorflow, JAX, and NumPy for the TensorNetwork backends.
+Currently, we support TensorFlow, JAX, and NumPy as TensorNetwork backends.

-To change the defauly global backend, you can do:
+To change the default global backend, you can do:
 ```python
 tensornetwork.set_default_backend("jax") # numpy, tensorflow
 ```